Critics Say China Has Suppressed And Censored Information In Coronavirus Outbreak

 As the number of cases, particularly in the city of Wuhan, continue to climb, authorities are turning to even more extreme measures.
 On Thursday, a top Chinese official urged local officials and residents in Wuhan to report anyone they see with symptoms and to send loved ones with symptoms to new, mass quarantine centers.

 "There must be no deserters during a state of war.
-Those that do will be nailed to the pillar of shame for all of history," vice premier Sun Chunlan warned in an article in the party's flagship newspaper after visiting Hubei province.
+Those that do will be nailed to the pillar of shame for all of history," Vice Premier Sun Chunlan warned in an article in the party's flagship newspaper after visiting Hubei province.
 "Be selfless, and race against time.
 We must go all out to solve the problem of inaccurate, inadequate implementation."

-Stage 3: Control the Narrative
+Stage 3: Control the narrative

-Within the quarantine zone, people have been confined to their apartments or new, mass quarantine wards.
+Within the quarantine zone, people have been confined to their apartments or new mass quarantine wards.
 But online, information began to proliferate.

-Muckraking Chinese journalists have been publishing interviews with doctors with damning details that sometimes contradicted official accounts.
+Muckraking Chinese journalists have been publishing interviews with doctors with damning details that sometimes contradict official accounts.
 One piece, since deleted by censors, alleges the official tally of infected patients is far lower than the true scale of the outbreak, citing several Wuhan doctors.

 To counteract the critical coverage of the Wuhan quarantine, the Communist Party's publicity department dispatched over 300 reporters from state media agencies to Wuhan and Hubei province earlier this week.